brockbonjo/HouseMates/README.md

 # houseMates

 ## description
 Throughout my life, I have been a bad roommate...
 Sometimes I would forget to put cups back to the sink because I was practicing for a violin competition.
-Sometimes I was so engaged in studying that I didn't notice a new life growing in our kitchen, which caused many unpleasant conversations with my roommates.
+Sometimes I was so engaged in studying that I didn't notice a new life growing in our kitchen, what caused many unpleasant conversations with my roommates.

 ### all of that could have easily been avoided
 if someone have introduced me to the houseMates...